Mathias Haydn: Launching his sons' careers

 Since his father and the schoolmaster were close friends, it was natural for the latter to be drawn into consultation over Josephs's artistic destiny.
 The deliberations lasted a long time.
 The father still could not forget the priesthood.
 Finally, however, came the moment to decide.
 The various opinions converged.
 It was resolved that Joseph should stay with music and sooner or later, somewhere or other, perhaps as Regens chori or even as Kapellmeister, earn an honorable living.

 Joseph had passed the age of six when he had to leave his birthplace and travel to Hainburg, a small town not far off.
 He was recommended to the care of the Regens chori, who undertook to guide the young boy on the virtuoso's course.

 As can be seen, the biographers differ on whether it was an unnamed local schoolmaster (Dies), or Franck himself (Griesinger) who advised Haydn's parents to send their son to Franck.
-They also differ in whether the parents sought musical training with the view that it would help their son become a Catholic priest (Griesinger), or whether they reluctantly decided to give on their hopes for a clerical career for Joseph and let him pursue a musical one instead (Dies).
+They also differ in whether the parents sought musical training with the view that it would help their son become a Catholic priest (Griesinger), or whether they reluctantly decided to give up on their hopes for a clerical career for Joseph and let him pursue a musical one instead (Dies).
 In such cases of conflict Haydn biographers tend to trust Griesinger.

 Dies further states that once Haydn's career in Vienna as a chorister had been ended (by puberty; i.e. the loss of his soprano voice), and Haydn faced the difficult task of trying to survive as a freelance musician in Vienna, his parents insisted that he train as a priest, but that Joseph ultimately prevailed.

 The launching of Michael's career proceeded more straightforwardly, as Joseph's singing career paved the way for Michael's.
 According to Dies:

 Reutter was so captivated by [Joseph]'s talents that he declared to the father that even if he had twelve sons, he would take care of them all.
 The father saw himself freed of a great burden by this offer, consented to it, and some five years after dedicated Joseph's brother Michael and still later Johann to the musical muse.
 Both were taken on as choirboys, and, to Joseph's unending joy, both brothers were turned over to him to be trained.